BaristaVentures/errand-boy/README.md

 `tracker_api_token` and each repository `token` value should be names of  environment variables that Errand Boy can access.

-For scripts that use `ssh`, you need to add you public key to the other host's **.ssh/authorized_keys** file.
+To use `ssh`, you need to add you public key to the other host's **.ssh/authorized_keys** file.
 [This guide](http://linuxproblem.org/art_9.html) explains it rather simply.

+For commands that `git clone` private repositories, it's probably a good idea to add your server's public key to your github account, so that no password is needed to clone the repository.

 File example: